Villages and Maps

 1. SGGEE Location Guidelines and Gazetteers

 The possibility of finding an ancestral village on a map has many advantages and enriches your family research.
-Members of SGGEE have therefore created a guideline for locations and have assembled two village gazetteers in order to help with the search of villages of your ancestors especially in Eastern Europe.
+Members of SGGEE have therefore created a guideline for locations and have assembled six village gazetteersto help with the search of villages of your ancestors in Eastern Europe.
 This will also serve to standardize the location naming and thus make the merging of your data with the Master Pedigree Database easier.
 We especially appreciate the efforts of Dr. Frank Stewner in Germany who was the primary contributor to this project.
-The gazetteers are copyright by Dr. Frank Stewner and are used by SGGEE with permission.
+The gazetteers are copyrighted by Dr. Frank Stewner and are used by SGGEE with permission.

 A note about latitude and longitude given in the gazetteers: These are given in degrees-minutes-seconds [ddmmss].
 Because of the curvature of the earth, the distance of one second varies with the degree of latitude.
 At 50° it is approximately 30 metres or 100 feet.
 Therefore the location shown is very precise and your actual village size will extend well beyond that specific location.
 To use these numbers in GOOGLE Earth, you will have to change the format to [dd mm ss N dd mm ss E].